 The Fairtrail campaign promotes awareness and respectful behavior on trails in order to reduce conflicts between different user groups and support positive coexistence.

-Frequency maps visualize the usage intensity of trails by different user groups, enable the identification of hotspots and support the targeted allocation of resources for coexistence, maintenance and management.
+Frequency maps visualize trail usage intensity across different user groups.
+They help identify hotspots and guide the targeted allocation of resources for coexistence, maintenance, and trail management.

 Flow trails can be very different.
 The trails are usually a little wider and are on the one hand beginner-friendly, suitable for first attempts at riding and families.
 However, flow trails can also be very jumpy for experienced riders.
 What counts is the flow, the smoothest possible riding behavior.

-Trail destination business models develop sustainable strategies to capitalize on the region's unique characteristics, creating value for visitors and stimulating the local economy.
+Business models for trail destinations focus on developing sustainable strategies that leverage the region’s unique characteristics — creating added value for visitors while driving growth in the local economy.

 Gravel biking concepts develop off-road routes that utilize regional landscape features to offer a challenging riding experience and meet current cycling trends.

-Corridor planning focuses on the rough design of individual trails, taking into account spatial planning aspects, land ownership and stakeholder interests to provide the basis for detailed trail designs and environmentally sound integration into the landscape.
+Corridor planning focuses on the preliminary layout of individual trails.
+It considers spatial planning requirements, land ownership, and stakeholder input to provide a foundation for detailed design and environmentally responsible trail integration.

 Conflict analyses in trail tourism examine the interactions between different user groups or between users and the environment in order to identify potential conflict points and address them proactively.
 Hybrid frequency monitoring, which provides reliable user data, can be used to make decisions based on user intensity, speed and numbers.